IBM-Cloud/docs/services/ContinuousDelivery/deliverypipeline_extension.md

 ## Using Active Deploy for zero downtime deployment in the pipeline
 {: #deliverypipeline_activedeploy}

-You can automate the continuous deployment of your apps or container groups by using the IBM® Active Deploy service in the Bluemix® DevOps Services Delivery Pipeline.
+You can automate the continuous deployment of your apps or container groups by using the IBM® Active Deploy service in the Delivery Pipeline.
 For more information about getting started, see the [Active Deploy documentation](/docs/services/ActiveDeploy/updatingapps.html#adpipeline){: new_window}.

 ## Building and deploying container images with the pipeline
 {: #deliverypipeline_containers}

-You can automate your app builds and container deployments to Bluemix® by using the IBM® Continuous Delivery Pipeline for Bluemix.
-The Delivery Pipeline service in DevOps services supports:
+You can automate your app builds and container deployments to Bluemix by using the IBM Continuous Delivery Pipeline for Bluemix.
+The Delivery Pipeline service supports:
   - Building Docker images
   - Deploying images in containers to Bluemix